-Do You Really Understand?Submitted by Berk Cleveland Rathmell Wealth Strategies LLC. on May 28th, 2019
+Do You Really Understand?Submitted by BCR Wealth Strategies on May 28th, 2019

 There’s an old story about a king who, while indebted to a sorcerer, is given the choice of paying cash in 30,000 talents of silver to the sorcerer, or paying the sorcerer one talent on day one, and doubling the payment each day.
 This payment would continue for each square on a checkerboard (64 squares).

 The king figures one talent on the first day, two the second, four the third, and so on.
 This is obviously less than 30,000 talents.
 So he opts for the checkerboard scenario.
 In actuality, the total number of talents under the doubling scenario would cost him more silver than his total treasury (the total would be more than 18 quintillions – 18 followed by 18 digits).

 Behavioral scientists tell us that we often act just like the king, not fully taking the time to look at the full picture.
 Let me share a personal exposure I had to the risk of not looking at the whole picture.

 A firm offered to sell me solar panels for my house.
 The sales presentation was very well done.
 It showed the initial cost (about $32,000) and the financial benefits that would accrue for having my own electric power generation: